grandrea/xi-local-install/README.md

 	192.168.0.7     storage

-Add the following line to /etc/fstab on the webserver.
+Add the line from credentials.txt to /etc/fstab on the webserver, changing user and password to match the user on the storage server that has access to the xiStorage share and the rsmbusers group.